-Under the Michigan No–Fault Act, there are four specific categories of no-fault personal protection insurance (PIP) benefits payable in motor-vehicle accidents resulting in bodily injury or death.
-Your entitlement to these benefits will be dependent on the facts of your case and the type and extent of the losses you’ve suffered.
-These four PIP benefits are summarized below:
+Under the Michigan No-Fault Act, there are four specific categories of no-fault personal protection insurance (PIP) benefits payable in motor-vehicle accidents resulting in bodily injury or death.
+Your entitlement to these benefits will depend on the facts of your case and the type and extent of the losses you’ve suffered.
+The four types of PIP benefits are summarized below.

 - Allowable Expense Benefits

 Section 3107(1)(a) of the Michigan No-Fault Act requires insurance companies to pay “allowable expenses,” which are defined as “all reasonable charges incurred for reasonably necessary products, services and accommodations for an injured person’s care, recovery or rehabilitation.”

 These benefits are payable for life and do not have a monetary cap on the amount that may be collected.
 The benefits are very broad and include: medical expenses; in-home attendant care; barrier-free residential accommodations; vocational rehabilitation; special transportation and medical mileage; guardian/conservatorship expenses; and the services of an independent case manager.

 Section 3107(1)(b) provides that when an injured person cannot work as a result of an auto accident, work loss benefits are payable for up to three years for “loss of income from work an injured person would have performed … if he or she had not been injured.”
 These work loss benefits are payable at the rate of 85% of gross pay, including overtime.